Our People

 Lord Hodgson of Astley Abbotts CBE is an Officer of the APPG on Modern Conflict and a Conservative member of the House of Lords.
 Lord Hodgson served as Chairman of the National Union of Conservative Associations from 1996 until 1998, and as Chairman of the National Conservative Convention from 1998 until 2000 when he was appointed a life peer.
 He served as Shadow Minister for Home Affairs and Trade and Industry in the Lords until November 2006.
 His parliamentary interests include Defence Forces oversight, penal reform, and restorative justice.

-Baroness Stern CBE
+• Baroness Stern CBE

-Baroness Stern CBE is an Advisory Council Member of the APPG on Modern Conflict and a Crossbench member of the House of Lords.
+Baroness Stern CBE is an Officer of the APPG on Modern Conflict and a Crossbench member of the House of Lords.
 Baroness Stern was previously a visiting fellow of Nuffield College, Oxford, from 1984 to 1991, and was Secretary General of Penal Reform International from 1989 until 2006.
 SHe was appointed to the House of Lords in 1999.
 Her areas of interest are criminal justice, foreign affairs, human rights, international development, penal reform, and prisons - and she has authored several books on penal reform.

 Advisory Council